Frieda-VI/Aviation/docs/pages/Shared/Tour.md

 > Server Code

-Demonstrates the usage of RemoteObjects, creation of RemoteObjects, binding functions to them and the usage of signals.
+The code below demonstrates the usage of RemoteObjects, creation of RemoteObjects, binding functions to them and the usage of signals.

 ```lua
 --// Aviation Remote Server RunTime \\--